 Not all therapists have ADHD-specific training.
 Look for psychologists or therapists who specifically list ADHD as a focus area — generic anxiety or depression therapy may not address ADHD-specific challenges effectively.

-Our directory lists 238 psychologists with ADHD expertise (average fee: $714).
-Browse ADHD psychologists.
+Our data covers 238 psychologists with ADHD expertise (average fee: $714).

 Medicare coverage: Up to 10 psychology sessions per year are subsidised through the Better Access initiative with a GP Mental Health Treatment Plan.
 Clinical psychologists attract a higher rebate ($145.25 per session) than registered psychologists ($92.90), but may also charge higher fees.